The Justice Engine: Crime and Justice in 2184

 Pre-Fork Crimes

 If someone committed a crime then forked, which version is guilty?
-Both share the criminal's memories.
-Corporate law holds the original responsible.
-Zephyria has prosecuted both versions.
+Both share the criminal's memories and intentions.
+Corporate law typically holds the original responsible and treats forks as witnesses.
+Zephyria has prosecuted both.

 Consciousness Drift